Fontys-engineering/fusion_radar_model/README.md

 The intention of this model is to trial different DSP techniques before hardware testing.

+The model writen in a Jupyter notebook.
+For info on how to set this up: https://github.com/mathworks/jupyter-matlab-proxy

 Made for S7 DSS project fall / winter 2023.